NITCbase/nitcbase.github.io/docs/Roadmap/Stage01.md

 :::note Learning Objectives

-- Learn to read and write disk blocks to and from the memory and the XFS disk.
+- Learn to read/write disk blocks to/from the XFS disk to memory using the [Disk class](../Design/Physical%20Layer.md#disk-class).

 :::